jfo/weblog/content/post/2017/2017-07-26-farvel-til-alt-det.md

 date: 2017-07-26
 ---

+> September update: After a short but intense job hunt, I'm happy to say I'll be
+> working with [Peakon](https://peakon.com/) at their [beautiful office in Copenhagen](https://twitter.com/jeffowler/status/902596623271854081) in a few weeks!
+> Thanks to all who [shared and read this post](https://twitter.com/jeffowler/status/890057552796450816), it was a vast help to me.

 After 9 years in New York, I am leaving for good on August 1st, when I'll be moving to Copenhagen with my wife and cat.